adilahmed31/cs537-Discussion-su22/week-2/README.md

 `-nox` here means no graphical interface, so it won't pop another window for xv6 console but directly show everything in your current terminal.
 The xv6 doesn't have a `shutdown` command; to quit from xv6, you need to kill the QEMU: press `ctrl-a` then `x`.

-After compiling and running xv6 in QEMU, you could play walk around inside xv6 by `ls`.
+After compiling and running xv6 in QEMU, you can walk around inside xv6 by `ls`.

 ```bash
 $ make qemu-nox